pragyakashyap/Frontend-bootcamp-website-using-bootstrap/README.md

 #####
 - Responsive Design: The website is designed to be responsive and optimized for various screen sizes, ensuring a consistent user experience across devices.

-- Bootstrap Components: We leverage Bootstrap's components, such as the navbar, cards, forms, and buttons, to create a visually appealing and user-friendly interface.
+- Bootstrap Components: leverages Bootstrap's components, such as the navbar, cards, forms, and buttons, to create a visually appealing and user-friendly interface.

-- Custom Styling: Custom CSS (style.css) is used to enhance and tailor the visual elements to match our bootcamp's branding.
+- Custom Styling: Custom CSS (style.css) is used to enhance and tailor the visual elements to match bootcamp's branding.

 - JavaScript Enhancements: JavaScript can be further integrated to add interactive features and functionality, such as form validation.